Maximum Overdrive: Reception

 In Leonard Maltin's annual publication TV Movie Guide, the film is given a "BOMB" rating.
 Two Golden Raspberry Award nominations were given out, to Emilio Estevez for Worst Actor and King for Worst Director.

 John Clute and Peter Nicholls have offered a modest reappraisal of Maximum Overdrive, admitting the film's many flaws, but arguing that several scenes display enough visual panache to suggest that King was not entirely without talent as a director.

+In retrospective reviews, Maximum Overdrive has been appreciated for its audacious premise and cult status despite its polarizing reception.

+Second adaptation

+The film was followed by a television film, Trucks, which aired on the USA Network on October 29, 1997.

 Potential remake

 In October 2020, Stephen King's son Joe Hill expressed interest in writing and directing a Maximum Overdrive remake with some alterations to the original material.

+In popular culture

+The episode "Maximum Homerdrive" (1999) on The Simpsons features a plot where Homer takes over a truck driver's delivery and finds out that his truck is controlled by an on-board computer.
+Yeardley Smith, who plays Connie in the film, is the voice of Lisa Simpson in the show.